 To slow the spread of COVID-19 in our community, we need to understand how the virus is evolving and transmitting.
 By screening both healthy individuals and those with symptoms of illness, scientists can begin to understand how widely the virus is circulating in our community.
 For those that test positive, we sequence the virus to understand it’s spread and evolution.

 To track the spread of SARS-CoV-2 locally here in San Diego, we perform wastewater surveillance, ‘SGTF’ analyses, and sequencing of clinical samples.
 We make data freely available and have also created outbreak.info to track the wider pandemic.

 Ultimately, the goal is to protect our community from COVID-19 now and in the future.

 What is SEARCH?

-SEARCH is a collaborative research study between Rady Children’s Hospital, UCSD, Scripps Research and the Rady Children’s Institute for Genomic Medicine that seeks to understand the spread and prevalence of COVID-19 in San Diego, with an initial focus on healthcare workers.
+SEARCH is a collaborative research study between Rady Children’s Hospital, UCSD, Scripps Research and the Rady Children’s Institute for Genomic Medicine that seeks to understand the spread and prevalence of COVID-19 in San Diego by testing and screening individuals and sequencing SARS-CoV-2.